7 Types of Microsurveys that will Reduce Churn and Improve your Product

 One of the most common uses for microsurveys is to measure your NPS (Net Promoter Score).

-NPS surveys are designed to get a snapshot of how your customers feel about your product.
+Net Promoter score surveys are designed to gather customer loyalty data – how users feel about your product.

 Your SaaS product is never truly finished.
 Customers expect you to constantly add new features and functionality.
-But how do you know what to build?
+But how do you know that what you just build is delivering enough value, or is it something that users actually want?

-Microsurveys can provide you with the information you need to make data-informed product decisions.
+Microsurveys can provide you with the information you need to make data-informed product development decisions and drive growth for your product.

 Information collection microsurveys

-Sometimes you need information from your users that you just can’t find out by observing their behaviour in-app alone.
+Sometimes you need information from your users that you just can’t find out by observing their behavior in-app alone.
 Like – what kind of complementary products they use (so you can e.g. work on integrations or joint ventures), or what kind of information they would like to hear in your next webinar.
-In this case, you could use a microsurvey to present users with a poll.
+It would be hard to collect this kind of feedback with traditional surveys as they lack context.

-As you can see, it’s a quick question that our users can answer.
+A microsurveys, on the other hand, it’s quick and contextual.
 This can help us create content like blog posts and webinars that will help our customers.

 Competitor analysis microsurveys

-You can simply have your Sales team tag any customers who they knew were trialling a competitor’s product at one point.
+You can simply have your Sales team tag any customers who they knew were trialing a competitor’s product at one point.

-Everybody cried ‘personalize!’ these days – but how exactly are you supposed to personalize your user experience and really gear your product walkthrough towards your user journey, if you don’t know who your user really is and what they want to use your product for?
+Everybody cried ‘personalize!’ these days – but how exactly are you supposed to personalize your user onboarding experience and really gear your product walkthrough towards your user-specific needs, if you don’t know who your user really is and what they want to use your product for?

 This is especially important if you have several different user personas!